 Turn off your email notifications, log out of your system, and forget about work for a while.
-When setting deadlines, account for these breaks and communicate it to your superiors, clients, or customers.
+When setting deadlines, account for these breaks and communicate them to your superiors, clients, or customers.

 I know a teacher whose 6-year-old kid was seen walking around screaming “boring!” during one of her online lectures.
 If you’ve been put in such comprising situations by your kids, you’re not alone.
-With many parents working from home and the schools still being shut, it’s a challenge to keep the kids engaged.
-And it’s confusing for the kids too – seeing daddy sitting with his laptop on the couch in his pyjamas gives them mixed signals.
+With many parents working from home and the schools still being shut, it’s challenging to keep the kids engaged.
+And it’s confusing for the kids, too – seeing daddy sitting with his laptop on the couch in his pyjamas gives them mixed signals.

 All they need is a little bit of training.
 Just the way you set your schedules, you must sit down with them and create a schedule for them too.
 In the free time they get after attending their online classes and doing their homework, you can involve them in little chores and creative projects.